 Behavioral Science 400.
 Data Processing in the Behavioral Sciences Development and advancement of concepts, skills and techniques learned in Behavioral Science 300.
 This will include issues in the philosophy of science, refinement of concepts and operational definitions, inferential statistics and using the computer for crosstab and multi-factor investigation as well as an introduction to data base usage for research.
 Each student will be required to complete a research project.
-Prerequisite: a research methods course or consent of instructor.
+Prerequisite: Completion of Behavioral Science 300 or equivalent.
 Lecture/discussion and one three-hour laboratory.

 Behavioral Science 401.
 Evaluation Research Analysis and application of research methodologies appropriate for addressing a variety of evaluation issues.
 Emphasis is on evaluation research both within organizational contexts and broader community settings.
 Evaluation, design, methods of data collection, procedures for analysis, and formative and summative reporting.
 Lectures, discussion and three hours of laboratory.
-Prerequisites include an introductory statistics course.
+Prerequisites: Completion of Mathematics 140 or Psychology 200 or equivalent, a behavioral science research methods course and basic computer skills in data analysis.